What do you need to host a Posada?

 - “Door Bell Ringer” to ring the bell of the houses on your path.

-- The hosts are the innkeepers and sing from inside and the other group sing from outside the house.process is as follows, the outside group begins to sing, the inside group responds but does not open the door, until the last verse, then the Pilgrims are invited to enter.
+- The hosts are the innkeepers and sing from inside and the other carolers sing from outside the house.
+The outside group begins to sing asking for shelter, the inside group responds but does not open the door, until the last verse, then the Pilgrims are invited to enter.

 - Piñata Fillings: Fruits like: oranges, sweet limes, guavas,unpeeled roasted peanuts.

-- Food – Tamales, empanadas, or any finger food, cookies, buñuelos.
+- Food – Tamales, empanadas, or any finger food, cookies, buñuelos, finger foods.

 - Drink – Hot Chocolate, Atole, Punch.
 Jamaica water.